What are back-and-forth interactions?

 How Parents and Teachers Can Increase a Child’s Back-and-Forth Interactions

 The focus here is on teaching the child to expect your responses, imitate you in play, use gestures and words (dependant on any additional speech delay), and experience social interactions as fun and rewarding.

 There are four key steps:

-The other person/child joins the play by imitating, working together, or taking turns
+The adult joins the play by imitating, working together, or taking turns

 Take turns and vary the play slightly each time (encourages flexibility and maintains interest)

 When the child begins to lose interest, transition to a new activity.
 If they disengage first, that’s ok, go and join in with what they are doing.